Latest Stories

 The enthusiasm for forts starts early.
 If your baby is still at that lovely lie-on-back stage, put a colourful tablecloth or sheet across two chairs and lie underneath together to look at the colours.
 If they are on the move, you could make a little obstacle course for them to crawl/walk/climb through to get to their toy-filled fort.

-If bub loves a bath, you don’t have to reserve it for bedtime.
+If your baby loves a bath, you don’t have to reserve it for bedtime.
 Pop them in (you can get in too) and play with different wash clothes, buckets, bottles and bath toys.
 If it’s a hot day, you could set up a wet play station outside (on a non-slippery surface) with plastic cups and bowls and some utensils for mixing.
 Just make sure you stay with them at all times.
-Water play is a parent-supervised activity always.
+Note, water play is a parent-supervised activity always.

 Storytime

-Make a cosy nook and fill it with cushions and all your baby’s baby-led weaning style eating, or try out a new recipe.
+Make a cosy nook and fill it with cushions and all your baby’s story books.
+Look through them together, read them aloud (with funny voices) or stack them up and knock them down.

 Sorting